 It is best to chant this mantra after the initiation from the Guru via focusing on arising compassion and wisdom.

 Photo: Buddha Yamantaka ( Yidam Dorje Jig Chey)

-After reading a biography of Lama Je Ra Lotsawa, I have this feeling that he is more like a gentleman who always with humbleness visit masters with some gift.
-Some of the masters criticized him that his Yidam ( Spiritual protector) bullhead Buddha Yamantaka is a non-Buddhist.
-It was also said that during the time of Lama Je Ra Lotsawa, many masters were focusing on using the black magic so 13 masters including the son of Lama Je Marpa Je Dama Dode have died.
+After reading a biography of Lama Je Ra Lotsawa, I have this feeling that he is more like a gentleman who always with humbleness visit other masters with some gift.
+Some of the masters criticized him that his Yidam ( Spiritual protector) bullhead Buddha Yamantaka is not a Buddhist deity.

-Some say he is an emanation of Buddha Manjushri, some say he is an emanation of Maha Guru Rinpoche since he spent his later years in the Samye monastery via repairing the whole monastery.
+Some say he is an emanation of Buddha Manjushri; some say he is an emanation of Maha Guru Rinpoche since he spent his later years in the Samye monastery repairing the whole monastery.

-Thank you for reading Tibet Travelers article on great Tibetan Yogi Lama Je Ra Lotsawa.
-May hearing the name of Lama Je Ra Lotsawa, compassion arise in the mind of all beings.
+Thank you for reading Tibet Travelers' article on the great Tibetan Yogi Lama Je Ra Lotsawa.
+May after hearing the name of Lama Je Ra Lotsawa, bodhichitta arise in the mind of all beings.